d-led/influxdb-cpp-rest/README.md

 ## Build & Test

 The library should be easy to build, given `RxCpp` and `cpprestsdk` can be found.
 The Visual Studio 2015 solution is self-contained.
 A locally running, authentication-free instance of InfluxDB is required to run the test.

+### Dependencies on Linux and OS X

+cpprestsdk needs to be built and available, which in turn has platform-specific transient dependencies.

+The easiest way to install it on MacOS X and Linux turned out to be via [Homebrew](https://brew.sh) and [Linuxbrew](https://linuxbrew.sh) respectively.

+Once the install `brew install cpprestsdk` succeeds, build: `make -C build/<platform>/gmake config=release_x64` and run the test.

+If the build fails due to failed dependencies, check [premake5.lua](premake5.lua) for the build config, and regenerate makefiles if necessary via `premake/premake5<os-specific> gmake`